The Danger of Claiming That Rights Come From God

 It’s understandable that many religious Americans, particularly those who are not very concerned about church-state separation, would be fond of governmental God-language.
 When, in the 1950s, the words “under God” were added to the Pledge of Allegiance and “In God We Trust” was made the national motto, religious groups spearheaded those efforts.
 Nowadays, religious activists are encouraging cities and counties across the country to post “In God We Trust” on public buildings and other public places, such as police cruisers.
 With such religious messaging validating the theological views of believers—and even connecting those views with a patriotic sentiment of sorts—it's no surprise that believers often look upon it favorably.

 Still, such unambiguous theological assertions—that a community or a police department trusts in God or is "under God"—raise obvious constitutional questions.
-If government is supposed to be neutral on religion, should it really be promoting belief in God, let alone trust in God?
+If the government is supposed to be neutral on religion, should it really be promoting belief in God, let alone trust in God?
 Religious conservatives, realizing that they must address such concerns, have carefully crafted their arguments for governmental God-language.
-Thus, they insist that “In God We Trust” and “under God” should be understood not as promoting God-belief, but simply as acknowledging that our rights come from God.
+Thus, they insist that “In God, We Trust” and “under God” should be understood not as promoting God-belief, but simply as acknowledging that our rights come from God.
 This statement is often followed by the claim that, since God gave us our rights, the government cannot take them away.

 These are weighty claims, and they have an appeal even to many who aren’t particularly religious.
 After all, it’s nice to have a philosophical basis for the view that government can’t deny our God-given rights.
-Unfortunately, however, the entire argument falls apart under scrutiny, and in fact it can more accurately be understood as a disingenuous attempt to promote religion while doing nothing to explain or secure anyone’s rights.
+Unfortunately, however, the entire argument falls apart under scrutiny, and in fact, it can more accurately be understood as a disingenuous attempt to promote religion while doing nothing to explain or secure anyone’s rights.

-First let’s consider the claim that "our rights come from God."
-Since even believers will acknowledge that the very existence of God cannot be proven, this claim leaves us in a most unsettling position: our most precious rights are apparently flowing from an entity whose existence can reasonably be doubted.
+First, let’s consider the claim that "our rights come from God."
+Since even believers will acknowledge that the very existence of God cannot be proven, this claim leaves us in a most unsettling position: Our most precious rights are apparently flowing from an entity whose existence can reasonably be doubted.
 Even believers acknowledge that faith, as opposed to verifiable evidence, is the basis of their belief.
 That's fine for one's personal religious outlook, but why would we feel that cherished human rights and civil rights are more secure if they arise from a source that may not even exist?

 Moreover, despite the religious rhetoric, the sobering reality is that the legal existence of rights requires not a deity, but human political action.
 Without the framers creating the Bill of Rights and etching them into law, fundamental freedoms such as free speech, religious freedom, due process, etc., would not exist.
 Credit God for rights if you wish, pontificate all you want about their heavenly origins, but only human action can make liberty real.